dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 This is where we can create all of our API integration flows and also manage our connectivity to our services and endpoints.
 You can create many integration flows and manage them all here.

-At the moment, there’s nothing here ye, so let’s build some integration logic.
+At the moment, there’s nothing here yet, so let’s build some integration logic.

 First, we’re going to connect the designer tooling to our endpoints that we set up earlier.